Sequence 5: 19th-Century British & American Lit.

 DIVERSITY, ACCOMODATION, & ACCESSIBILITY

-- this course will present an array of challenging ideas for discussion purposes, some of which you may instinctively applaud, and others you might resent.
+- This course will present an array of challenging ideas for discussion purposes, some of which you may instinctively applaud, and others you might resent.
 I encourage you to articulate your own perspective while respecting dissenting positions.
-I regularly award the highest scores to those students who support their arguments with ample evidence, clarity, and solid reasoning--even when I disagree with their thesis.
+I regularly award the highest scores to those students who support their arguments with ample evidence, clarity, and solid reasoning--even when I personally disagree with their thesis.

-- for those of us rightly attuned to issues of representation and their bearing on social justice, I recommend this useful reminder of the importance of considering literary artifacts in their original context, and tempering our knee-jerk tendency to cancel authors who offend our sensibilities.
+- For those of us rightly attuned to issues of representation and their bearing on social justice, I recommend this useful reminder of the importance of considering literary artifacts in their original context, and tempering our knee-jerk tendency to cancel authors who offend our sensibilities.
 This second article reminds us to value our emotional response to disturbing authorial information while holding that feeling in tension with other (New Critical, Postmodernist, Historicist) ways of viewing the impacted text.

-- recognizing that every student learns differently, I attempt to employ multiple teaching methodogies as I move through each course I teach.
+- Recognizing that every student learns differently, I attempt to employ multiple teaching methodogies as I move through each course I teach.
 If you like something, let me know and it might just reappear before the quarter ends!

-- convinced that the classroom environment should enable instead of disabling each student learner, whatever their background and abilities, I have adopted various Universal Design for Learning (UDL) principles.
+- Convinced that the classroom environment should enable instead of disabling each student learner, whatever their background and abilities, I have adopted various Universal Design for Learning (UDL) principles.
 If your own circumstances require additional consideration, do let me know.

 CONTENT & COMMUNICATION